 Really, we all just want to be part of the song — of the band, and of music itself.
 There were a lot of us who counted ourselves as belonging to Big Star, to Alex Chilton.
 And we felt lucky to be included.
 Every time I hear "Mod Lang," "Don't Lie to Me" or "Ballad of El Goodo," I don't just think, "This is an amazing song."
 I think, "This is what music should sound like."
 Always and forever.

-Read an account and see video of the Big Star/Alex Chilton reunion-turned-memorial show at SXSW 2010.
+See video and read an account of the Big Star/Alex Chilton reunion-turned-memorial show at SXSW 2010.